Skip to content

 *

 * @result standardDeviation The standard deviation of the values in the column.
-If no standard deviation can be calculated due to the

 *